2025 Solar Incentives Guide for Lowes Island, VA - Tax Credits & Rebates

 Federal Solar Incentives

-Federal incentives are the kind of incentives that you are most likely to have heard of.
-The solar incentive that you're most likely to have heard of is the Federal Solar Investment Tax Credit (ITC), which gives you a credit on your taxes equal to a predetermined percentage of the cost of your solar system.
+Federal incentives are the type of incentives that you are most likely to have some knowledge of.
+It's likely that you've heard of the Federal Solar Investment Tax Credit, or ITC.
+This is a tax credit equal to a specified percentage of the money you spend installing solar panels.

-The Inflation Reduction Act, passed in August 2022, made some changes to the ITC (as well as renaming it to the Clean Energy Credit).
+In August 2022, the ITC (now referred to as the Clean Energy Credit) was expanded and extended by the passage of the Inflation Reduction Act.
 Homeowners can now receive a credit equal to 30% of the total solar system installation costs for projects started after January 1, 2022, and completed before the end of 2032.
 The percentage will then begin to decrease annually until the Clean Energy Credit ends in 2035.
 Starting in 2023, it will also be easier to claim credits for energy storage systems under this new program.

 Click here to learn more about the new Inflation Reduction Act.
 To better understand how the new Clean Energy Credit might apply to you, speak with your local Lowes Island solar installation company.